About Dr Lewis Blennerhassett

 How has cosmetic surgery changed or is changing?

-I have great concerns that it is getting harder and harder for the Australian public to determine whether those they are considering perform their cosmetic surgery are trained as a surgeon, are experienced in plastic surgery, will perform the surgery in a hospital and not just in an office space and will have a qualified Specialist Anesthetist to support them.
+I have great concerns that it is getting harder and harder for the Australian public to determine whether those they are considering perform their cosmetic surgery are trained as a surgeon, are experienced in plastic surgery, will perform the surgery in a hospital and not just in an office space and will have a qualified Specialist Anaesthetist to support them.

 Many GPs are currently being mistaken for surgeons.
 I suggest you focus efforts on looking for a Specialist Plastic Surgeon.